-Main menu Description Brightness Adjusts the brightness level of the screen.
-Contrast Adjusts the contrast level of the screen.
-Color Control Selects and adjusts the screen color.
-Input Control Selects the video input signal.
-Image Control Adjusts the screen image.
-Power Control Adjusts the power settings.
-Menu Control Adjusts the on-screen display (OSD) and function button controls.
+Main menu Description

+Brightness Adjusts the brightness or contrast level of the screen.

+Color Selects and adjusts the screen color.

+lmage Adjusts the screen image.

+Input Selects the video input signal.

+Power Adjusts the power settings.

+Menu Adjusts the OSD controls.

 Management Adjusts the DDC/CI settings and returns all OSD menu settings to the factory default settings.

-Language Selects the language in which the OSD menu is displayed.
-The factory default is English.
-Information Selects and displays important information about the monitor.
+Information Displays important information about the monitor.

 Exit Exits the OSD menu screen.